Life and Colour

 So I decided I would.

 What is my dislike for PBW all about?
-There are literally thousands of ‘white’ paint colours out there.
-I don’t know them all but I do know that there are likely 10’s of better white colours to use than PBW, for any project.
+My issue is, there are literally thousands of ‘white’ and ‘black’ paint colours out there.
+I don’t know them all but I do know that there are likely 10’s of better whites to use than PBW.
+For any and every project.

-It’s not even a colour - I hear you cry.
+It’s clean, easy and goes with everything, you cry.
 That’s the point of it’s existence - you argue.
 And in a world of a million paint colours, I understand it feels overwhelming to pick one.
 Just one, magic, all-fitting colour.
 It can seem overwhelming.
 Maybe it feels like not having to make a colour choice by picking PBW, and that’s half of it’s appeal.

 I am here to burst that bubble.

 For me, black and white are workhorse colours; they’ll always be reliable and they have handy tricks up their sleeve for space minimising or maximising, but they’re not the centre of attention anymore.
-We’re in an era of colour and pattern and I enjoy getting lost in floral fabrics and whimsical wallpaper as well as the new colours coming in to paints (I am particularly loving red-based paints, at the moment).
+We’re entering an era of colour and pattern, again, and I enjoy getting lost in floral fabrics and whimsical wallpaper as well as the new colours coming in to paints (I am particularly loving red-based paints, at the moment).

 I love working with colour and there are various ways to work with colour to create harmonious palettes that give a sense of feeling without overwhelming the senses.
-I think black, white (and grey) have been loyal friends to our interiors for years but I am looking to give them more time off now as the myriad of colours and scales become available to enhance our experience indoors.
+I think black, white (and grey) have been loyal friends to our interiors for years, and they’ve always got a place, but I am looking to give them more time off now as the myriad of colours, hues and scales become available to enhance our interiors.

 50 Shades of Grey…